pkuzengqi/pkuzengqi.github.io/index.md

 Greetings!
 My name is Qi Zeng (曾琪).

-I am a Ph.D. candidate in Computer Science at [University of Illinois Urbana-Champaign](https://illinois.edu/).
+I am a Ph.D. in Computer Science at [University of Illinois Urbana-Champaign](https://illinois.edu/).
 I have defended my PhD thesis in August 2023.
+I’m currently on the industry job market looking for Research/Applied Scientist positions.

 My focus of research area is Natural Language Processing (NLP):
 - In-context learning for Large Language Models